msmesnik/octomore/README.md

 octomore is an efficient, functional data retrieval and transformation library for node.js.
 It is named after the heavily peated [scotch whisky](https://www.bruichladdich.com/octomore) (which has absolutely nothing to do with this library).

-*This entire document is a work in progress.*

 ## Installation
 ```
 npm install --save octomore